 Rod Tip Lights – A tip light is essential when night fishing as without one it can be near-impossible to see bites, and it is inevitable that a number of fish will be missed during a session.
 There are purpose made lights for the end of rods, with the Delta Rod Lite being one of the most popular on the market.
 This light can be switched on and off when needed and lasts for hundreds of hours of use.
 They are available from Sea Angling Shop for £4.99 each in either red or blue colours.
 An alternative to this is to use a chemical light sticks.
 These are small disposable sticks, an inch or so in length and when they are bent the chemicals inside them run together.
 The reaction between the chemicals causes the stick to glow brightly for up to twelve hours.
 These light sticks can be attached to the end of a rod with clear sticky tape to produce a cheap yet effective tip light.
-It is a good idea to have some of these light sticks in the tackle box in the event of a battery powered tip light failing or running out of power.
-Ocean Sun Chemical Light Sticks are on sale at Sea Angling Shop at only 89p for a packet of five.
+It is a good idea to have some of these light sticks in the tackle box in the event of a battery powered tip light failing or running out of power – click here to buy a packet of five chemical light sticks from Sea Angling Shop for only 89p.